ceramicstudio/js-glaze/packages/cli/README.md

   STREAMID  ID of the stream

 OPTIONS
-  -c, --ceramic=ceramic  Ceramic API URL
+  -c, --ceramic-url=ceramic  Ceramic API URL
   -s, --sync                 Controls if the current stream state should be synced over the network or not. 'prefer-cache' will return the state from the node's local cache if present, and will sync from the network if the stream isn't in the cache. 'always-sync' always syncs from the network, even if there is cached state for the stream. 'never-sync' never syncs from the network.
 ```

 ### `glaze tile:update STREAMID`